rayhhome/spring24-nodebb-over-20-anonymous-composer/README.md

-# Default Composer for NodeBB
+# Anonymous Composer for NodeBB

-This plugin activates the default composer for NodeBB.
-It is activated by default, but can be swapped out as necessary.
+This plugin activates the anonymous composer for NodeBB.
+Needs to be activated in admin settings.
+Supports anonymous posting compared with the default composer.

 ## Screenshots